-About the Aflibercept 8 mg Trial Program
+About the Aflibercept 8 mg Clinical Trial Program

-PHOTON in DME and PULSAR in wAMD are double-masked, active-controlled pivotal trials that are being conducted in multiple centers globally.
+PULSAR in wAMD and PHOTON in DME are double-masked, active-controlled pivotal trials that are being conducted in multiple centers globally.
 In both trials, patients were randomized into 3 treatment groups to receive either: aflibercept 8 mg every 12 weeks, aflibercept 8 mg every 16 weeks, or EYLEA every 8 weeks.
+The lead sponsors of the trials were Bayer for PULSAR and Regeneron for PHOTON.